zydeico/LandingVue/README.md

-# Web page of Deliverroo clone using Vue.js and Tailwind
+# Web page of Deliveroo clone using Vue.js and Tailwind

 ## Project setup
 ```